aemcdonald/bibliogoal/README.md

 ## Acknowledgements
 Leta Keane and Khalid Williams - The developers would like to thank the Turing Module 3 instructors for their assistance throughout this project.

-Our Turing Mentors - Including Turing students Jake West, Ben McClung, Nick Hart and graduate Veronica Andrade for their support during this project.
+Our Turing Mentors - Including Turing students Jake West, Ben McClung, Nick Hart and alumni Veronica Andrade for their support during this project.